Recently updated on June 2nd, 2026 at 10:21 am

 You, Respondent: Attend Court Hearing

-After the Temporary Civil No Contact Order (CNCO) is issued and served, the court schedules a full hearing, usually within 14 to 21 days.
-At this hearing, both you (the petitioner) and the respondent may attend, present evidence, and give testimony.
+After the Temporary Civil No Contact Order (CNCO) is issued and served, the court schedules a full hearing.
+At this hearing, both you (the petitioner) and the respondent may appear, present evidence, call witnesses, and provide testimony.

-Any new incidents since the temporary order was issued
+• Any incidents that occurred after the temporary order was issued

 Step 8